chrisl8/Orac/Readme.md

 ```
 - Note that if set up correctly, that is the ONLY device listed apart from possibly any keyboard/mouse you connected.
     - While without SPI or I2C turned on, you will see an array of devices for some reason, none of which really do anything.
-- Select it, and tap on the screen and it should output all sorts of fun data about touch/release events!
+- Select it, and tap on the screen, and it should output all sorts of fun data about touch/release events!
     - It does multi-finger-tracking, etc.

 I'm not sure yet if I'll try to like display an image and track touches on their own (as Mycroft did),